Two weeks since the pizza dinner saw the kids sitting around in the caravan whilst Ella was holed up in her assigned bedroom.

-He glanced around the busy diner before looking back at the tall man the other side of the counter.
-Hopefully he would get the hint, Mike thought.
+He glanced around the busy diner seeing customers sitting at most of the tables before looking back at the tall man the other side of the counter.
+Hopefully, he would get the hint, Mike thought knowing he was frowning.

 “Ok,” Roman said and gestured outside before speaking a few words with Colleen.

 Mike walked outside just ahead of the other man before turning and standing; he shielded his eyes with his hand and waited.

 “It’s Mum, she’s sick,” Mike answered just as quickly.
 “Like seriously.”

 Roman looked at the kid and bit back a sigh.
 He had been supposedly going over to the farmhouse later to see Lindsay but he suspected that plan was going to pot now.